akarsanth/omnifurni/README.md

 Final Year Project Furniture Shop eCommerce Web Application

-# things to add in final report

-1. API endpoints

 # Dependencies (Modules) used to send email

 1. Email JS => For contact us form.
 EmailJS helps to send emails using client-side technologies only